-The proposed project includes over 452,800 square feet of industrial square footage and is therefore classified as a Type III Procedure Types according to Table 32-1.
+The proposal is for a 120,000 square foot office building, and is therefore classified as a Type III Procedure Types according to Table 32-1.
 The application has been processed according to the applicable code for Type III procedures.
 This standard is met.